iFlyTech/iSat-Seg/README.md

 		Clone this Github repository
 		Run container using the command nvidia-docker run -it -v /raid:/raid --name isat-seg_train isat-seg Download SpaceNet data.
-		Create training masks using a modified version of the code described
+		Create training masks using a modified version of the code described in our blog.
+Execute these scripts in a unique conda environment.
+The commands below create the training images, replace "train" with "test" to create testing images